The Gus VonBodungen Scholarship Award 2023

 1. Must be a full-time student during the year of the scholarship award attending a college or university or law school located within the geographical region of the section.
 (Louisiana and the Sabine River Region of Eastern Texas)

-3. Must have at least two semesters (or three quarters) of schooling remaining at the time of the award (Minimum Fall 2023 and Spring 2024).
+3. Must have at least two semesters (or three quarters) of schooling remaining at the time of the award (Minimum (Fall 2024 and Spring 2025).

 4. Must be pursuing a bachelor’s or master’s degree with the major in engineering, physical or natural science, or public health.
 Students pursuing a law degree are eligible.
 Note: Doctoral candidates are not eligible.
 Those pursuing a degree in computer science are not eligible.